 College of William & Mary

-Hello and welcome to Monroe!
 We are all so excited to have you living with us this year.
+This is our official “Welcome to The Tribe” letter.
 If we all do say so ourselves, Monroe is the best Freshman hall on campus!
-Monroe is located on lovely old campus and it is conveniently located on Richmond Road, just a short walk to the east and you can take a stroll through Colonial Williamsburg.
+Monroe is located on lovely Old Campus, where a short stroll east down Richmond Road takes you right into Colonial Williamsburg.
 Go west and you can grab a snack at close local businesses like Wawa, The Crust, or Subway…or head to the stadium to cheer for the Tribe at our home games.
-The Sunken Gardens are nearby too so you can go and hang out with your buds on the grass!
+The Sunken Gardens are nearby too for a quick game of Frisbee or a sunny afternoon nap.

 Through Self –Determination we will make Monroe a “home” we all live in!
 Please check out the video to learn more about what that means, and get ready to get involved with hall council!

 If you have questions throughout the summer, please don’t hesitate to contact any of the staff members in Monroe and we will answer as best as we can.
-But please remember we may be traveling or out of touch with technology during the summer so if you have questions that you need immediate assistance with, contact the Area Director, Jenn Garcia at email@example.com or residence life at firstname.lastname@example.org or (757)221-4314.
+However, please remember we may be traveling or out of touch with technology during the summer, so if you have questions that you need immediate assistance with, contact the Area Director, Jenn Garcia at [[jmgarc]] or residence life at [[living]] or (757)221-4314.
 And of course, the website www.wm.edu/reslife is full of helpful information!

 |Jennifer Garcia||Area Director||[[jmgarc]]|

-With a staff as enthusiastic and good looking as this one, you can’t go wrong!
-We have lots of things in store for you, including a welcome back s’mores and cook-out event, entertaining nights in the attic with the new TV, Popsicle study breaks, and cider walks.
-We are also looking forward to being active with Hall Council, which we share with Bryan Complex and Tribe Square.
+We can't wait to meet all of you!
+We have lots of cool things in store for you, and are expecially looking forward to being active with Hall Council, which we share with the Lodges, Bryan Complex and Tribe Square.
 Through Self-Determination we will make this a “home” and we want to make sure you all have a chance to have a voice in that!
-Check out the link for a reminder about self-determination!If you have any questions throughout the summer, please don’t hesitate to contact of the staff members in the building as we will be happy to answer as best we can.
-But, remember that we may be traveling or out of touch with technology during the summer, so if you have a question which requires an immediate answer, contact the Area Director Jenn Garcia at email@example.com or Residence Life at 757-221-4314.
+Check out the link for a reminder about self-determination!If you have any questions throughout the summer, please don’t hesitate to contact of the staff members in Old Dominion as we will be happy to answer as best we can.
+However, please remember that we may be traveling or out of touch with technology during the summer, so if you have a question which requires an immediate answer, contact the Area Director Jenn Garcia at firstname.lastname@example.org or Residence Life at [[living]] or 757-221-4314.

 |Jennifer Garcia||Area Director||[[jmgarc]]|